-Annual Conference concurrent sessions are 45, 60 or 75 minutes in-length depending on the content to be delivered.
+Annual Conference concurrent sessions are 30 or 60 minutes in-length depending on the content to be delivered.
 It is important that the session grabs and holds the attention of the audience.
 Presenters should keep in mind that attendees are attending multiple sessions and networking events each day.
 The most successful sessions are interactive, relevant to the challenges faced by GME professionals, and able to demonstrate how lessons learned can be adapted to benefit each attendees' unique situation.
-Successful proposals will include specific learning outcomes and actionable take-aways that will be presented during the session.
+Successful proposals should include specific learning outcomes and actionable take-aways that will be presented during the session.